2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Award Profile

-The Public Affairs Section of the U.S. Embassy in Kampala manages a small but vibrant Fulbright program that welcomes applications in a wide range of fields, including: area, ethnic, culture and gender studies; natural resources and conservation; the visual and performing arts; and the biological and biomedical sciences.
-Projects that support mission programs in health and education, as well as inclusive public institutions, and economic growth through improved access to domestic and international markets, strengthening democracy are especially encouraged.
+The Fulbright U.S. Student Program in Uganda aims to strengthen educational and cultural relationships between the United States and Uganda.
+The Public Diplomacy Section of the U.S. Embassy in Kampala manages a small but vibrant Fulbright program that welcomes applications in a wide range of fields, including: area, ethnic, and culture studies; natural resources and conservation; the visual and performing arts; and the biological and biomedical sciences.
+Projects that support mission programs in health and education, as well as collaborative public institutions, economic growth through improved access to domestic and international markets, and strengthening democracy are especially encouraged.

 Grant Length